VukDukic/SheltonCapital/README.md

 * One bar chart for each activity.
 7 reports.

 * a monthly summary report by sales person with all 7 activities on each monthly summary report.
+#
+In our SMA Object only
+Create a solution to identify and separate Wells Fargo advisors (any email with wellsfargoadvisors.com and wfadvisors.com) from our results because our reps do not receive credit for Wells Fargo
+In our SMA Object only, create a report/dash
+Be able to adjust time periods (Time periods include: weekly, quarterly, YTD, in totality from the beginning of time; YoY; PoP (period over period whether that be WoW or MoM)) for the following.

+Report on SMA totals by product/strategy (5 total products/strategies)
+Further segment/view by territory
+Report on SMA percent of total by product/strategy Further segment/view by territory
+Report on Advisors’ SMA total by product
+Further segment by territory
+Report SMA Advisors’ percentage of overall product total Rollups (as a firm, then broken down by advisor and this feature is already developed, but needs to be deployed)
+                                                               i.
+RB

+                                                             ii.
+Mercer

+                                                           iii.
+LPL Financial

+                                                           iv.
+Raymond James

+                                                             v.
+Wells Fargo